riidefi/RiiStudio/source/rsmeshopt/c++/README.md

 # C/C++ Bindings

-C/C++ bindings are provided for the native library via "gctex.h".
+C/C++ bindings are provided for the native library via "rsmeshopt.h".
 The following example demonstrates integration with CMake.

 ### Requirements
 - You must have rust installed.